ecmwf/open-ecpds/Options.md

 ### ftp.usetmp
 Force using a temporary name when transmitting a file to the remote FTP server.
 Once the transmission has completed successfully, the file is renamed with its final target name.
 The temporary file name is by default the file name with the ".tmp" suffix concatenated to it, however this behavior can be customized with the "ftp.mksuffix", "ftp.usesuffix", "ftp.prefix" and "ftp.suffix" options.

-### ftp.wmoLikeFormat
-When initiating a file upload, try converting the target filename to its WMO format (for example, "TEY12080000122300001" becomes "ZTEY01ECMF080000RRA.TEY12080000122300001.LT").
-If the transformation process fails, the original filename will be used instead.

 ## Ftps Options

 ### ftps.closeTimeOut